mjhm/cukelib/customization.md

 ## Customization of Steps

 The strong decoupling of steps and their support code makes customization of steps easy.
-Suppose you want the feature file from the main [README.md] to look like this:
+Suppose you want the feature file from the [README](README.md) to look like this:

 ```cucumber
 Feature: Scenario definitions with more natural English